Sirmione Old Town

 Getting from Verona Airport to Lake Garda

 Getting from Verona Catullo (Villafranca) airport to Lake Garda is fairly easy.
 If you opt for public transportation, there are two options.
-First option is taking a direct bus line 482 going once an hour to Lake Garda from Verona airport.
-With the direct bus 482 you can get to Peschiera, Lazise, Bardolino, Garda directly.
-Second option is first taking the Airlink 199 shuttle bus to Verona Porta Nuova train station, and then taking the VR-Garda bus line to Lake Garda.
+The first option is taking a direct bus line 482 going once an hour to Lake Garda from Verona airport.
+With the direct bus 482 you can get to Peschiera, Lazise, Bardolino, and Garda directly.
+The second option is first taking the Airlink 199 shuttle bus to Verona Porta Nuova train station, and then taking the VR-Garda bus line to Lake Garda.
 The shuttle service from Catullo Airport to Verona Porta Nuova train station operates daily, at 5.35 am, 6.30 am, 6.50 am, 7.10 am then every 20 minutes until 11.30 pm.
-Make sure to check the bus schedules in advance, as they may vary depending on the time of day and the season.The journey takes only 15 minutes and you can buy one ticket which will combine both routes: Verona Airport to Verona City and Verona City to Lake Garda.

 Verona to Lake Garda by Train

 Traveling from Verona to Lake Garda by train is one of the most comfortable and easy options.
-There are two train stations around Lake Garda, one located in the town Desenzano del Garda and the other one in Peschiera del Garda.
+There are two train stations around Lake Garda, one located in the town of Desenzano del Garda and the other one in Peschiera del Garda.

 Desenzano del Garda is the largest resort town located on the southern shore of Lake Garda.
-It is famous for its antique Roman Villa, majestic Desenzano Castle and historic old town.
+It is famous for its antique Roman Villa, majestic Desenzano Castle, and historic old town.
 From Desenzano del Garda you can easily access other lakefront towns on the southern shores of Lake Garda, such as the world-famous Sirmione and its Scaliger Castle.

 Verona has a few train stations but the main train station is called Verona Porta Nuova.
 It is one of the most important train stations in Italy and an important European hub.